 New to the NDIS?
 Start here

-Within the next five years, National Disability Insurance Scheme (NDIS) will provide more than $22 billion in funding a year to an estimated 500,000 Australians who have permanent and significant disability.
+The National Disability Insurance Scheme (NDIS) provides more than $26 billion in funding a year to an estimated 500,000 Australians who have permanent and significant disability.

-The NDIS will support a better life for not just the hundreds of thousands of Australians with a significant and permanent disability, but also their families and carers.
+The NDIS supports a better life for not just the hundreds of thousands of Australians with a significant and permanent disability, but also their families and carers.
 The scheme is run by the National Disability Insurance Agency (NDIA).

 Understanding how the scheme works and how you can access support can seem overwhelming.
 Below you will find everything you need to know about applying for, accessing and navigating the NDIS.